BRP Negros Occidental: History

-Commissioned in the US Navy as USS PCE-884 in 1945, and was decommissioned after World War II.
+It was commissioned in the US Navy as USS PCE-884 in 1945, and was decommissioned after World War II.

-She was then transferred and commissioned into the Philippine Naval Patrol (currently Philippine Navy) and was renamed RPS (now BRP) Negros Occidental (PS-29) in 1948.
+She was then transferred and commissioned into the Philippine Naval Patrol (currently Philippine Navy) and was renamed RPS Negros Occidental (E-29) in 1948.
+She was carried over when the PNP was renamed the Philippine Navy in 1951, and was renamed the RPS Negros Occidental (PS-29) in the mid-1960s using a new ship classification and naming system.
+In June 1980, all Philippine Navy ships changed their prefixes and the ship became the BRP Negros Occidental (PS-29).
 Her last assignment was with the Patrol Force of the Philippine Fleet.
 She was decommissioned from the fleet on 9 December 2010 after it was found to be beyond economical repair.
-She is to be sold as scrap while her equipment was removed as spare for operational sisterships.
+She is to be sold as scrap while her equipment is removed as spare for operational sisterships.

 Technical details

-Originally the ship was armed with one 3"/50 caliber dual purpose gun, three twin Bofors 40 mm guns, four 20 mm Oerlikon guns, 1 Hedgehog depth charge projector, four depth charge projectiles (K-guns) and two depth charge tracks.
+Originally the ship was armed with one 3"/50-caliber dual-purpose gun, three twin Bofors 40 mm guns, four 20 mm Oerlikon guns, 1 Hedgehog depth charge projector, four depth charge projectiles (K-guns) and two depth charge tracks.

-The same configuration applies up until the late 1980s when the Philippine Navy removed most of her old anti-submarine weapons and systems, and added four 12.7 mm general purpose machine guns, making her lighter and ideal for surface patrols, but losing her limited anti-submarine warfare capability.
+The same configuration applied up until the late 1980s when the Philippine Navy removed most of her old anti-submarine weapons and systems, and added four 12.7 mm general-purpose machine guns, making her lighter and ideal for surface patrols, but losing her limited anti-submarine warfare capability.

 The ship is powered by two GM 12-278A diesel engines, with a combined rating of around 2200 bhp driving two propellers.
 The main engines can propel the 914 tons (full load) ship to a maximum speed of around 16 kn.

-There are slight difference between the BRP Negros Occidental as compared to some of her sister ships in the Philippine Navy, since her previous configuration was as a patrol craft escort, while the others are configured as minesweepers and patrol craft escort rescue ships.
+There is a slight difference between the BRP Negros Occidental as compared to some of her sister ships in the Philippine Navy, since her previous configuration was as a patrol craft escort, while the others are configured as minesweepers and patrol craft escort rescue ships.